feimosi/frameworks-code-comparison/README.md

 In Angular filters are called [pipes](https://angular.io/guide/pipes).
 Built-in pipes available in Angular are: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.

-Apart from built in, you can create your own, custom pipes.
+Apart from built-in, you can create your own, custom pipes.

 Create custom pipe:
 This pipe transforms given URL to safe style URL, so it can be used in hyperlinks, <img src> or <iframe src>, etc..